abdullahbasaad/GraphX-Net/README.md

 nodes’ thresholds, and considers the total node neighboring effects.
 These innovations enable GraphX-Net to achieve state-of-the-art performance in predicting breast cancer recurrence, highlighting its potential as a powerful tool for improving patient outcomes.

+@Basaad :+1: This Colab file looks great - it's ready to use! :shipit: